Removing Barriers So Every Child Is Ready To Learn

 The Foundation began with one generous donation and one solitary vision: to provide for the unmet basic needs of students attending Vancouver Public Schools.
 We see “basic” as what students need to come to school healthy, happy and ready to learn.
 A bed.
 Glasses.
 Dental care and hygiene items.
 School supplies.
 Shoes and clothing, to name a few.

-Approximately two-thirds of our annual budget goes toward basic needs, including:
+Approximately half of our annual budget goes toward basic needs, including:

-The Foundation provides a “checkbook”, via a purchase card, for every principal and/or Family Resource Coordinator at each of our 37 schools to quickly and confidentially help students in need.
-This program allow principals to focus on individual student needs ranging from personal hygiene items to class fees, bus passes, emergency medication, senior year expenses and more.
+The Foundation provides an annual budget for every principal and/or Family Resource Coordinator serving each of our 39 schools to quickly and confidentially help students in need.
+This program allows school staff to focus on individual student needs ranging from personal hygiene items to class or activity fees, bus passes, medical needs, senior year expenses and more.

-Family-Community Resource Centers (FCRC) support connections between families and school communities.
+District Family-Community Resource Centers (FCRC) support connections between families and school communities.
 FCRCs are a place where students and families can access a range of information and support including assistance with basic needs, connections to social services, and access to opportunities that alleviate stress, enrich learning, and promote family stability.
-FCRCs are helping children get to school healthy, happy, and ready to learn.
+Funds from the Foundation for VPS allow FCRC staff including 24 coordinators located in our highest needs schools and two mobile coordinators to get children to school healthy, happy, and ready to learn.

 October 25, 2015, The Columbian – Vancouver schools takes lead in helping needy pupils